benders5e/benders5e/phb/classes/waterbender.md

 <div class="formCard water">
     <h4>Ice Shield</h4>
     <p style="font-style: italic;">Cost: 1 chi</p>
     <p>You shape water into a swirling disk by your arm and freeze it.
 Your AC increases by 2.
 If an attack that would have hit you without the shield misses because of it (hitting the shield), it deals damage to the shield instead.
-The Shield has 15 HP and shatters when it drops to 0.</p>
+The Shield has 15 HP and shatters when it drops to 0 and lasts for a maximum of 1 minute.</p>
     <p>Each additional chi point your spend increases the HP of the shield by 10.</p>
 </div>